-High Availability: With Chef automation, we can create high availability environment.
-In case of hardware failure, Chef can maintain or start new servers in automated way to maintain highly available environment.
+High Availability: With Chef automation, we can create a high availability environment.
+In the case of hardware failure, Chef can maintain or start new servers in an automated way to maintain a highly available environment.

 43. What are the main features of Docker Hub?

 Answer: Docker Hub provides the following main features:

 Image Repositories: In Docker Hub, we can push, pull, find and manage Docker Images.
 It is a big library that has images from community, official as well as private sources.

 Automated Builds: We can use Docker Hub to create new images by making changes to the source code repository of the image.

 Webhooks: With Webhooks in Docker Hub we can trigger actions that can create and build new images by pushing a change to the repository.

 Github/Bitbucket integration: Docker Hub also provides integration with Github and Bitbucket systems.

 44. What are the security benefits of using Container-based system?

 Answer: Some of the main security benefits of using a Container-based system are as follows: